 Queen Meaning: Get your life in order; review your finances and make sure all important legal documents are in place.
 Assess your material life and fix anything that needs attention.
-Symbolism: A regal female holds a pentacle in her hands, representing the wealth she can share with a worthy supplicant.
-The rabbit is a symbol of fertility and abundance.
-Upright: stability and necessity Reversed: instability and desires leading to debt

-Meaning: Use your wealth, status, and influence wisely; others look to you for leadership.
-Symbolism: An accomplished man has attained enough wealth that others come to him for loans and guidance.
-Upright: power and prosperity Reversed: corruption and excess
+Symbolism: A matron of the tribe holds a coin in her hand, representing the wealth she can share with a worthy supplicant.
+The rabbit beside her is a symbol of fertility and abundance.
+Upright: stability, and necessity Reversed: instability, and desires leading to debt King Meaning: Use your wealth, status, and influence wisely; others look to you for leadership.
+Symbolism: An accomplished elder warrior has attained enough wealth that others come to him to borrow money and receive guidance to succeed in their earthly affairs.
+Upright: power, and prosperity Reversed: corruption, and excess